rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 When he opened the fourth seal, I heard the voice of the fourth living creature say, Come! ^0607

 And I looked, and behold, a pale horse!
-And its rider’s name was Death, and Hades followed him.
+And its rider's name was Death, and Hades followed him.
 And they were given authority over a fourth of the earth, to kill with sword and with famine and with pestilence and by wild beasts of the earth. ^0608

 When he opened the fifth seal, I saw under the altar the souls of those who had been slain for the word of God and for the witness they had borne. ^0609